Ranking the 10 Most Unexpected Major Victories in the Past Decade

 It was his second PGA Tour win in 2009 and he has not won on tour since.

-Todd Hamilton surprised everyone by winning the 2004 Open Championship
+No. 2 Todd Hamilton Won the 2004 Open Championship

 Todd Hamilton had turned professional in 1987, but failed to win his PGA Tour card on his first seven attempts played internationally.